Designations Congruent with Things: Chapter 22

 Dr. Gottlieb—in case you need to get into the Wall.

-“The Wall is supposed to be a secured, PPDC-operated structure,” Hermann says, “not a public venue.”
+“The Wall is a secured, PPDC-operated structure,” Hermann says, “not a public venue.”

 “That’s the problem with a long coastline to maintain in the presence of intermittent threats.
-Resource-wise, you’ve got to have enough people doing real-time monitoring of the landward direction to get this kind of panopticon strategy to work.
+Resource-wise, you’ve gotta have enough people doing real-time monitoring of the landward direction to get a panopticon strategy to work.
 In the absence of that, you get colonization by restless teens.
 Of which I am in favor, by the way.”

 Hermann sighs and slips the number into his wallet.

-“So,” Newton says, looking out over the water-glazed parking lot.
-“I know you’re pissed at me, now and forever, and I totally get it; I one hundred percent support that decision both as an external observer and as an involved party, but.
+“So.”
+Newton looks out over the water-glazed parking lot.
+“I know you’re pissed at me, now and forever, and I totally get it; I one hundred percent support that decision both as an external observer and as an involved party.
+But.
 Something good did come out of this.”

 Hermann shoots him a sharp look.

-“This whole thing,” Newton elaborates uselessly, waving his hand in a loose arc that sharpens into a tight spiral, yet another example of atypically fine motor control.
+“This whole thing.”
+Newton drags a fingertip in a loose arc that sharpens into a tight curl, suggestive of a golden spiral, providing yet another example of atypically fine motor control.

-“And what’s that?
-Hermann asks dryly, starting forward, fingering his keys in his pocket, and looking slantwise at Newton’s gait, which seems to have steadied appreciably over the course of the day.
+“And what’s that?”
+Hermann fingers his keys in his pocket and looks slantwise at Newton’s gait, which seems to have steadied over the course of the day.

-This distracts him from his observations on the state of his colleague’s motor cortex quite effectively, as Hermann has, indirectly, been dreading the coming moment for roughly ten days.
+This distracts Hermann from his observations on the state of his colleague’s motor cortex quite effectively.
+Hermann has, indirectly, been dreading the coming moment for roughly ten days.

-There is a reason he has not shown Newton his car.
+There’s a reason he hasn’t shown Newton his car.

 There are, in fact, several reasons.

-Newton is a man of more complexity than an outside observer might suspect, and one of his particularly perplexing quirks is a distaste for high velocity conveyance.
-Even now, post a decade of working in close quarters and post three minutes of what was, arguably, the strongest neural handshake ever achieved by any two individuals, Hermann is not certain he can reconcile Newton’s above-average skill in first-person shooter games and his penchant for intellectual and interpersonal risk taking with the man’s overt dislike of skiing, fast cars, and hyperloop transit.
-The best he can do is pin his colleague’s velocity aversion on an overly sensitive inner ear, poor reflexes under pressure, and a too-sophisticated understanding of the fallibility of the human nervous system.
+Newton is a man of more complexity than an outside observer might suspect, and one of his particularly perplexing quirks is a distaste for high-velocity conveyance.
+Even now, post a decade of working in close quarters and post three minutes of what was, arguably, the strongest neural handshake ever achieved by any two individuals, Hermann isn’t certain he can reconcile Newton’s above-average skill in first-person shooter games and his penchant for intellectual and interpersonal risk taking with the man’s overt dislike of skiing, fast cars, and hyperloop transit.
+The best he can do is pin his colleague’s speed aversion on an overly sensitive inner ear, poor reflexes under pressure, and a too-sophisticated understanding of the fallibility of the human nervous system.

-In short, Newton is not going to appreciate the accelerative capabilities of a 2024 Porsche.
+In short, Newton won’t appreciate the accelerative capabilities of a 2024 Porsche.

-Newton, as a general rule, also disdains status symbols as a class, regardless of the craftsmanship, utility, or aesthetic value of any given symbol.
-Hermann finds this to be outrageously ironic coming from a man who seems to believe a punk-influenced neohipster aesthetic and the dry repudiation of his academic honoraries with some casual variant of the line, ‘only my estranged mother calls me by my proper title,’ absolves him from the trappings of academic privilege that come with having earned six advanced degrees.
+Newton also disdains status symbols as a class, regardless of the craftsmanship, utility, or aesthetic value of any given symbol.
+Hermann finds this to be ironic coming from a man who seems to believe a punk-influenced neohipster aesthetic and the dry repudiation of his academic honoraries with some casual variant of the line, “Only my estranged mother calls me by my proper title,” absolves him from the trappings of academic privilege that come with having earned six advanced degrees.
 Hermann is quite certain that a narrow tie paired with a leather jacket does nothing of the kind.
-Hermann is also quite certain that one advanced degree and the purchase of a perfectly crafted means of vehicular transport from his country of origin is just as intellectually defensible if not more so than earning multiple doctorates and burning through one’s disposable income by acquiring needlessly extensive body art and drinking high-end cocktails with esoteric names.
-But, alas, it is difficult to reason with Newton on this front because Hermann is certain his colleague will justify his own past behavior with an appeal to an epicurean philosophy in the face of a probable species-level extinction event.
-Hermann has found it perpetually difficult to combat this argument.
-Furthermore, as Hermann purchased his car after averting an apocalypse, he cannot avail himself of the same defense to justify his own wasteful consumerism because the world is, indeed, not ending, and he doesn’t require a car that’s been as overengineered as his 2024 Porsche.
+Hermann is also quite certain that one advanced degree and the purchase of a perfectly crafted means of vehicular transport from his country of origin is as intellectually defensible if not more so than earning multiple doctorates and burning through one’s disposable income by acquiring needlessly extensive body art and drinking high-end cocktails with esoteric names.
+But, alas, it’s difficult to reason with Newton on this front because his colleague justifies his own behavior with an appeal to an epicurean philosophy in the face of a probable species-level extinction event.
+As an argument, this is difficult to combat.
+Furthermore, as Hermann purchased his car after averting an apocalypse, he cannot avail himself of the same defense to justify his own wasteful consumerism because the world is, indeed, not ending, and he doesn’t require a car that’s been as over-engineered as his 2024 Porsche.
 Newton can be surprisingly sanctimonious about resource-utilization when the mood strikes him, and Hermann is sure it will.
 If not tonight, then frequently and repeatedly for the rest of their natural lives.

 What a pleasant thought.